 4. Decide how you want to present your restaurant to the world

 Beyond things like menu prices and location stands a restaurant’s brand voice, i.e., what kind of restaurant you will be in relation to your customers.
 Will you be fun and quirky or serious and elegant?
-Based on the traits you choose, you will learn how to interact with your target audience.
+Based on the traits you choose, you will learn how to interact with your target audience live, on your website, and on social media.
+You can create a stunning website with Magento restaurant themes.
 Ultimately, these restaurant branding ideas will also seep into your physical branding.

 5. Customize the look of your restaurant